dialoa/labelled-lists/README.md

 Overview
 --------

 * Customize the bullet or label of unordered lists in [Quarto] and [Pandoc].
+Use symbols, text, math; apply styles.
-* Crossreference specific list items by labels.
+* Crossreference specific list items using identifiers.
+  Crossreferences are automatically filled in with the item's label.
+* Good citizen.
+To maximize compatibility with other filters and output formats, labelled lists remain unordered lists in the document's Pandoc types tree.
-* Graceful breakdown in incompatible formats.
-In incompatible formats, the custom labelled is displayed after the item's bullet point.
-Lists are still encoded as undordered lists in the document's structure.
+* Graceful breakdown.
+The filter changes outputs in HTML and LaTeX/PDF.
+In other formats, custom labelleds are displayed after each item's bullet point.

 Example output
 --------------